pawel-ruszala/ad_board/README.md

 * Opinions about users - add, show
 * Colors for opinions (negative - red, positive -green, neutral - blue)
 * You can edit only yours adverts
-* If title is longer than 50, cut the text and add "..."
 * Expired time auto set to 30 days
 ***